- Services for Business

-We provide advice on legal actions for elder abuse against individual abusers, for example mental health professionals such as counsellors, psychiatrists, psychologists and all organisations who were responsible for caring for the elder survivor.
+Our solicitors provide advice on legal actions for cases against individual abusers - for example, mental health professionals such as counsellors, psychiatrists, psychologists and all organisations who were responsible for caring for the elder survivor.

 It is still possible to make a claim even if the abuse occurred some years ago.
 It is acknowledged that it can take time for a survivor to come forward and it may also be the case that a family member does not learn of what has occurred for some time for a variety of reasons.

-We will provide free advice with regard to all aspects of pursing a claim so that you and/or your family can assess whether to proceed.
+We will provide free advice with regard to all aspects of pursuing a claim, so that you and/or your family can assess whether to proceed.